suneelkumarpentela/NLP_Basics/README.md

-The Repository consists of files required to extracting words and filtering frequent,essential words out of them from PDFs.
+The Repository consists of files required to extracting words and filtering frequent,essential words out of them from PDFs extracted from linkedin.

 To Use this repository, follow the below steps.